JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### Is Kotlin on Social Media?

 Yes.
 The most active Kotlin account is [on Twitter](https://twitter.com/kotlin).
-There is also a [Google+ group](https://plus.google.com/communities/104597899765146112928).

 ### Any other online Kotlin resources?